Welcome to Reception Class 2020-21

 Getting to know Dunmore Primary School

-Below is a PowerPoint to share with your child.
-The PowerPoint has photographs of key members of staff and our school environment to prepare your child for starting school.
+Below is a PowerPoint video to share with your child.
+The power-point has photographs of key members of staff and our school environment to prepare your child for starting school.
+Use it like a story book if you want to.

 The photograph below is a useful resource provided by Nursery Resources to explain ‘school readiness’.
 We strongly believe at Dunmore that concentration, listening, independence, self-care and social skills are key for starting school.
 We have provided a list of activities below to support your child becoming "school ready".
 We also understand each child is different and we aim to support every child to achieve their personal best.
 We have attached a link for the photograph if this will be easier to read.